microsoft/vscode-docs/api/references/theme-color.md

 - `editorRuler.foreground`: Color of the editor rulers.

-- `editor.onTypeRenameBackground`: Background color when the editor auto renames on type.
+- `editor.linkedEditingBackground`: Background color when the editor is in linked editing mode.

 CodeLens: